Section 11 Audit

 In order to enhance our learning from Section 11 audits the SSCB has agreed that there should be an opportunity for agencies and organisations to meet with the Board to discuss the findings and learning from their audits.
 This process contributes to the SSCB scrutiny function and is a means of assessing the extent to which partners are fulfilling their statutory safeguarding obligations.
 It is also a good mechanism for understanding how the SSCB can support partners in further developing any specific aspects of safeguarding arrangements.

-The on-line version of the tool and guidance was circulated at the end of August 2016 and partners agencies were asked to complete their returns via the online tool by 30th September 2016.
+The on-line version of the tool and guidance was circulated on the 3rd September 2018 and partners agencies were asked to complete their returns via the online tool by 31st October 2018.